 220 (Medium Format Film) is physically the same as 120 film.
 However, the protective backing paper is removed restricting loading/unloading to be performed in darkness.
 It is twice as long in length as 120 film.

 Lower (slow) film speeds of ISO 50, 100 & 200 will generally offer better sharpness and resolution and are the preferred choice for outdoor photography such as landscapes and still life.
 Fuji Velvia 50 is famous for an almost complete lack of grain.

 Higher (faster) film speeds of 400, 800 & 1600 will be more sensitive to light so tend to offer up more grain and less detailed images.
 An ISO 400 film is an ideal compromise between speed and resolution.

-Note: film actually has an expected shelf life, after expiration of a few years it can degrade and colours can shift or fade.
+Note: film actually has an expected shelf life, after the expiration of a few years it can degrade and colors can shift or fade.
 To prolong it's shelf life, always store film in the fridge.

 The most common of the three types, colour negative film is still in plentiful and fairly cheap supply.
 Print film as it is commonly called, is identifiable by an inscription of (C-41) on the box.

 Generally speaking, it is very forgiving to use.
 Unlike digital, it copes very well with overexposure and can capture a very wide dynamic range.
 It is ideal for general use, portraiture and street photography where exposure can be guessed rather than be perfectly metered.

 As this is the most common type of film, it can still be easily processed almost anywhere for only a few dollars a roll.

 Nikon F3 | Nikkor 50mm f/14 AIS | Kodak Portra 400 35mm